solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

-# Meeting Reports of the Mathematical-Physical Class of the Royal Bavarian Academy of Sciences in Munich.
+# Proceedings of the Mathematical-Physical Class of the Royal Bavarian Academy of Sciences in Munich.

 ## Volume 8.
 Year 1878.